31 Romantic Medieval Hairstyles That Still Slay Today

 20. Twisted Pony Bun

 Fake your way to a French-braided look with a twisted version that entails pinching hair from each side and gathering both into a ponytail.
 Repeat for three to four levels, then curl the tail under to form a bun.
-Tutorial here.
+Learn more via the tutorial.

 21. Twisted Croissant Bun

-Twist the hair on the sides of each temple towards the middle, crisscross and pin secure.
+Twist the hair on the sides of each temple towards the middle, crisscross, and pin to secure.
 Then take the loose hair and curl it over itself, tucking the ends into the previous twists.
-Embellish with rosettes, or for a totally 2017 update, some pearls.
+Embellish with rosettes, or for a totally fresh update, some pearls.

 22. Floral Twists